-The Trust wide Health and Safety Policies, Procedures and Guidance must not be amended, either to add to or remove, in any way, apart from inserting the name of the individual Academy and on the General Statement of Intent.
+The Trust wide Health and Safety Policies, Procedures and Guidance must not be amended, either to add to or remove, in any way, apart from inserting the name of the individual Academy.

-Any review proposals raised by the Local Governing Body and the Trust Health and Safety Committee will be required for approval by the DoNESC Head of Estates (H&S) and/or the Trust Finance Audit and Resources Committee.
+Any review proposals raised Governors and the Trust Health and Safety Committee will be required for approval by the DoNESC Head of Estates (H&S) and/or the Trust Finance Audit and Resources Committee.

-4 Reporting of Accidents/Incidents/Near Miss
+4. Reporting of Accidents/Incidents/Near Miss